 The Group acquires Coopers Fire.

 New Lowe & Fletcher Group branding introduced to support the divisional operating brands.

 Today we remain the only sizeable family owned lock maker still operating in the Black Country.
-However, over the last 125 years we have grown into a truly international business with factories and operations across Europe, America and Asia.
-Whilst locking systems are still a large part of our business we have also diversified into safety and security products.
+However, over the last 125 years we have grown into a truly international business with factories and operations across Europe and America.
+Whilst locking systems are still a large part of our business we have also diversified into fire safety products.